rkraneis/plantumlnb/README.md

 ### Version 1.7

-Upgrade to NetBeans Platform 11.3
+* Upgraded NetBeans Platform to 11.3
-Upgrade to PlantUML 2018.6
+* Upgraded PlantUML to 2018.7

 ### Version 1.6